-The study was cross-sectional survey research using correlational convergent parallel design.
-The target population was 920 public primary schools.
-Each school has a head teacher who also often doubles in as the project manager for the school's construction projects.
-Headteachers are supervised by District Education Officers who are in charge of public schools in a district region.
-To draw a sample, the study used the sample size formula for a large population $(n=z^2(P)(Q)/(\text{level of statistical significance})^2)$ and then applied the Cochran finite population correction at 5% level of significance.
-Somaliland is demarcated into 13 regions which have 86 districts and 920 public primary schools (MoEHE, 2015).
-The determined sample was 272 schools multistage sampling was used.
-Purposive sampling was used to sample 7 regions with a total of 56 districts which have 735 primary schools.
-The criteria used for purposive sampling of regions was: physical accessibility, national geographical spread, a high number of primary schools, the balance between rural and urban schools, secure, and not engaged in armed conflict.
-A sample of 272 schools was drawn from 735 schools using proportionate stratified random sampling with replacement.
-In the 272 schools, expert sampling was used to pick the head teacher as the organizational respondent.
-Simple random sampling was applied to pick 20 DEOs for interviews from the 56 districts, purposively sampled.
-The 272 head teachers filled questionnaires that were dropped and picked later.
-The questionnaires were anchored on a 5point Likert attitudinal scale.
+The study was a cross-sectional survey research using correlational convergent parallel design.
+The target population was 920 headteachers and 82 DEOs.
+Each school has a headteacher who also doubles in as the project leader for the school's construction projects.
+Headteachers are supervised by DEOs who are in charge of public schools in a district region.
+To determine the sample, the study used the sample size formula for a large population $(n=z^2 (P)(Q)/(level of statistical significance)^2 and then applied the Cochran finite population correction at 5% level of significance.
+Somaliland is demarcated into 13 regions which have 82 districts and 920 public primary schools (MoEHE, 2015).
+The determined sample was 257 headteachers and 22 DEOs.
+Multistage sampling was used.
+Purposive sampling was used to sample 7 regions with a total of 56 districts which have 735 primary schools and an equivalent number of headteachers.
+The criteria used for purposive sampling of regions was:$ physical accessibility, national geographical spread, a high number of primary schools, the balance between rural and urban schools, secure, and not engaged in armed conflict.
+A sample of 257 headteachers was drawn from 735 headteachers using proportionate stratified random sampling with replacement.
+Simple random sampling was applied to pick 22 DEOs for interviews from the 56 districts, purposively sampled.
+The 257 headteachers filled questionnaires that were dropped and picked later.
+The questionnaires were anchored on a 5-point Likert attitudinal scale.
 Each variable was measured using 10 Likert scale items and one open-ended question.
-Semi-structured interviews were used to collect data from 20 DEOs.
-Pretesting of the questionnaire was done on 28 head teachers.
+Semi-structured interviews targeted to collect data from 22 DEOs.
+Pretesting of the questionnaire was done on 28 headteachers.
 Reliability was ensured by the Cronbach alpha coefficient of internal consistency: $\alpha = 0.924$.
 Construct validity was ensured by the use of proven variable indicators in constructing the questionnaire items.
 Content validity was ensured through peer review.
 Path analysis was used to assess the variable relationships and path coefficients were used to test hypotheses.
 Andrew Hayes Process tool was used to analyze the mediation effect.
 The following three equations were used to analyze the total effect, direct effect and indirect effect.